pycom/pycom-micropython-sigfox/docs/library/network.LoRa.rst

 And they must be created after initializing the LoRa network card.

-LoRa sockets support the following standard methods from the :class:`socket <.socket>` module:
+LoRa socket support the following standard methods from the :class:`socket <.socket>` module:

-.. method:: socket.close()
+.. method:: socket.close

    Usage: ``s.close()``